Partial classification of spectrum maximizing products for pairs of $2\times2$ matrices: Introduction

-\begin{note} All the regions are invariant under independent re-scaling of both matrices and swapping of the two matrices. \end{note} We are now ready to state the main theorem. \begin{theorem} We have the following classification of SMPs in these regions: \begin{itemize}
+\begin{note} All the regions are invariant under independent re-scaling of both matrices and swapping of the two matrices. \end{note} We are now ready to state the main theorem. \begin{theorem} We have the following classification of SMPs in these regions: \begin{enumerate}[label=(\alph*)]